All Blogs

 Your business logic is the brain of your app.
 If it’s manipulated, your app will be broken.
 Act now to protect your web application before this nightmare becomes real.
 The role of web application security testing software in protecting against business logic cannot be underestimated.

-ZeroThreat’s vulnerability scanner stands out from the rest with cutting-edge features and AI-driven functionalities.
+ZeroThreat’s business logic security testing tool stands out from the rest with cutting-edge features and AI-driven capabilities.
 It simplifies security testing and reduces the burden on AppSec teams.

 Frequently Asked Questions